greenyouse/browserific/lein-browserific/README.md

 lein browserific config
 ```

-and then navigate to http://localhost:50000 with a web browser.
-The menu
-updates your `config.edn` asynchronously while you type, so don't worry
+The menu updates your `config.edn` asynchronously while you work, so
-about hitting a `save` button.
-You can close the window and stop the
+don't worry about hitting a `save` button.
+You can close the window and
-server when you've finished filling in the configuration.
+stop the server when you've finished filling in the configuration.

-Next, create builds for lein-cljsbuild with:
+Next, create the builds with:

 ```sh
 lein browserific build
 ```

-This populates the `builds.clj` file with all of the relevant platforms
+This populates the `builds` directory for lein-cljsbuild and chenex.
-that you set during the configuration.

 ## Usage